 It is also believed that there were rituals involved in the use of bullauns, including fasting before making a curse and leaving offerings.
 A commonly portrayed ritual used when performing a curse is taking repetitive actions, such as turning the stone anti-clockwise, while the curse is cast.

 What the Cursing Stones Meant in Ireland

-The cursing stones themselves were simple enough, and indeed several survive to this day.
-One or more round stones, resting in depressions on larger stones.
+The cursing stones themselves were simple enough, and indeed, several survive to this day.
+One or more round stones would rest in the depressions on larger stones.
 They are of Neolithic origin and are considered to be a subset of the “cup-marked boulders” found across Europe.

 The Sinking of the HMS Wasp

 However, one tragic incident is still rumoured to be the result of an authentic Irish curse: The sinking of the HMS Wasp.

 The HMS Wasp was a Royal Navy gunboat built in 1880.
 It was mainly used to transport officials to and from the islands for lighthouse and fishery inspections, as well as other official duties.
 The boat was used to deliver a supply of seed potatoes donated by the Quakers to help the poor in Donegal and on Tory Island in 1883, so it had a mixed reputation with the people there.

 On 22 September 1884, three families on the island could no longer afford rent.
 Their landlord ordered their evictions to set an example for the other tenants.
 The HMS Wasp would again set sail for Tory Island, but this time, instead of bringing relief to the islanders, the ship was carrying the bailiffs and police who were to carry out the eviction.

 And so it did; the HMS Wasp set sail from Westport, County Mayo, to collect taxes and deliver eviction notices to Inishtrahull Island off Malin Head.
 It was on course between Tory and the mainland when disaster struck.